Who is the Top Investor In Gaming and Leisure Properties Inc. (GLPI)?

 Gaming and Leisure Properties Inc. (GLPI) Insider Activity

-Gaming and Leisure Properties Inc. disclosed in a document filed with the SEC on Jan 04 that Burke Desiree A. (CFO and Treasurer) sold a total of 35,717 shares of the company’s common stock.
-The trade occurred on Jan 04 and was made at $51.18 per share for $1.83 million.
-Following the transaction, the insider now directly holds 65507.0 shares of the GLPI stock.
+Gaming and Leisure Properties Inc. disclosed in a document filed with the SEC on Jan 04 that Ladany Steven (SVP Chief Development Officer) sold a total of 9,505 shares of the company’s common stock.
+The trade occurred on Jan 04 and was made at $51.25 per share for $0.49 million.
+Following the transaction, the insider now directly holds 57846.0 shares of the GLPI stock.

-Still, SEC filings show that on Jan 04, Moore Brandon John (COO, Gen Counsel & Sec) disposed off 3,296 shares at an average price of $51.23 for $0.17 million.
-The insider now directly holds 218,981 shares of Gaming and Leisure Properties Inc. (GLPI).
+Still, SEC filings show that on Jan 04, Demchyk Matthew (SVP, Chief Investment Officer) disposed off 30,743 shares at an average price of $51.24 for $1.58 million.
+The insider now directly holds 36,277 shares of Gaming and Leisure Properties Inc. (GLPI).

 Gaming and Leisure Properties Inc. (GLPI): Who are the competitors?